-- Add the prewarmed dissociation reagent such as trypsin or TrypLE enzyme to the side of the flask; use enough reagent to cover the cell layer (approximately 0.5 mL per 10 cm2).
-Gently rock the container to get complete coverage of the cell layer. - Incubate the culture vessel at room temperature for approximately 2 minutes.
-Note that the actual incubation time varies with the cell line used. - Observe the cells under the microscope for detachment.
+- 3. Remove and discard the wash solution from the culture vessel - 4.
+Add the pre-warmed dissociation reagent such as trypsin or TrypLE[TM] to the side of the flask; use enough reagent to cover the cell layer (approximately 0.5 mL per 10 cm2).
+Gently rock the container to get complete coverage of the cell layer. - 5.
+Incubate the culture vessel at room temperature for approximately 2 minutes.
+Note that the actual incubation time varies with the cell line used.

+- 6. Observe the cells under the microscope for detachment.
 If cells are less than 90% detached, increase the incubation time a few more minutes, checking for dissociation every 30 seconds.
 You may also tap the vessel to expedite cell detachment. - 7.
-When ≥90% of the cells have detached, tilt the vessel for a minimal length of time to allow the cells to drain.
-Add the equivalent of 2 volumes (twice the volume used for the dissociation reagent) of prewarmed complete growth medium.
-Disperse the medium by pipetting over the cell layer surface several times. - Transfer the cells to a 15 mL conical tube and centrifuge them at 200 x g for 5-10 minutes.
+When ≥ 90% of the cells have detached, tilt the vessel for a minimal length of time to allow the cells to drain.
+Add the equivalent of 2 volumes (twice the volume used for the dissociation reagent) of pre-warmed complete growth medium.
+Disperse the medium by pipetting over the cell layer surface several times. - 8.
+Transfer the cells to a 15-mL conical tube and centrifuge then at $200 \times g$ for 5 to 10 minutes.
 Note that the centrifuge speed and time vary based on the cell type. - 9.
-Resuspend the cell pellet in a minimal volume of prewarmed complete growth medium and remove a sample for counting. - Determine the total number of cells and percent viability using a hemocytometer, cell counter, and trypan blue exclusion, or the Countess II Automated Cell Counter.
-If necessary, add growth medium to the cells to achieve the desired cell concentration and recount the cells. - 11.
-Dilute the cell suspension to the seeding density recommended for the cell line, and pipet the appropriate volume into new cell culture vessels, and return the cells to the incubator.
+Resuspend the cell pellet in a minimal volume of pre-warmed complete growth medium and remove a sample for counting. - 10.
+Determine the total number of cells and percent viability using a hemocytometer, cell counter and Trypan Blue exclusion, or the Countess® II Automated Cell Counter.
+If necessary, add growth media to the cells to achieve the desired cell concentration and recount the cells. - 11.
+Dilute cell suspension to the seeding density recommended for the cell line, and pipet the appropriate volume into new cell culture vessels, and return the cells to the incubator.